arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-2.md

 but not nicely: you cannot guarantee all the invariants still hold.

 ### What about our manual parser?
-Getting back to our fictional Parser, in which slot does it, and other similarly written parsers, fall?
+Getting back to our fictional Parser, in which slot does it &mdash;
+and other similarly written parsers &mdash; fall?

 ```fsharp